WebMechanix/SimpleConsent/README.md

 **It cannot be understated to always consult with a data privacy professional to ensure your consent banner configuration is compliant with regional data collection laws.**

 ---

+**⚠️ This project is in active development ⚠️**

+A proper release will be tagged when ready.
+There are likely bugs and missing features at this point in time.

 #### Foreword